zeezephyr/urbanism-guide/content/en/austin/current_issues/i35_expansion.md

 TxDOT has yet to listen to the public, to elected officials, and to common sense that shows [highways have been a fatal and failed experiment](/austin/transportation/highways) in moving people safely and efficiently around the US.

+{{% alert title="Rail is faster" color="dark" %}}
+If a train ran along I-35 it could get you from [San Antonio to Austin in 38 minutes](https://youtu.be/0tRYLxNeNV0), or from San Antonio to Dallas in 2 hours and 8 minutes.
+{{% /alert %}}

 ## Rethink35 Lawsuit

-- Rethink35 and 16 other plaintiffs have sued TxDOT.
+Rethink35 and 16 other plaintiffs have sued TxDOT.
 The lawsuit alleges:

 - TxDOT didn't properly study other options such as:
   - [The Rethink 35 proposal](https://rethink35.org/proposal) which involved rerouting the highway and replacing it with a boulevard.
   - [The Reconnect Austin vision](https://reconnectaustin.com/#home-vis-sec) which called for the highway being placed underground with a boulevard on top.
 - TxDOT failed to study several air pollutants and their impacts on the people who live near I-35.
 This includes particulate matter 2.5 (PM2.5) which puts people at increased risk for asthma and other health conditions.
-Based on new EPA standards, Austin is already above the safe limit.
+Based on new EPA standards, [Austin is already above the safe limit](https://www.kut.org/energy-environment/2024-02-19/austin-area-has-dangerously-high-levels-of-air-pollution-according-to-new-epa-standards).
+TxDOT was [aware of this concern](https://my35capex.com/wp-content/uploads/2023/08/APPROVED-FEIS-ROD_Appendix-G-Comment-Response-Matrix-from-Public-Hearing-Notice-of-Availability-of-DEIS_2023-08-14.pdf).
-  - There was a significant change to the water outfall that was made after the Draft Environmental Impact Statement was published and so there was no opportunity for public comment.
-Polluted runoff from the highway will exit into a wildlife preserve in East Austin; around US-183 and the Colorado River.
+- There was [a significant change to the water outfall](https://my35capex.com/wp-content/uploads/2023/08/APPROVED-FEIS-ROD_Appendix-A-Project-Location-Map_2023-08-14.pdf) that was made after the Draft Environmental Impact Statement was published and so there was no opportunity for public comment.
+Polluted runoff from the highway will exit into [a wildlife preserve in East Austin](https://naturerocksaustin.org/greenspace/colorado-river-preserve); around US-183 and the Colorado River.

-{{% alert title="Highways as segregation tools" color="primary" %}}
-Highway construction and expansion is one of many tools used to systematically segregate our cities.
-The [history of housing segregation](/austin/housing/housing_segregation) is as brutal as it is banal.
-These injustices persist to the present day.
-{{% /alert %}}

 ## Civil Rights (Title VI) Complaint